 - Creating a different filesystem configuration than the one that is preinstalled.
-This will be necessary if you plan to use the following features: - XVM snapshots - iSCSI targets - Any filesytem configuration that requires more than a single filesystem that fills the RAID device
+This will be necessary if you plan to use the following features:

+- XVM snapshots

+- iSCSI targets

-To configure the system to use these filesystems and files, you must destroy the preconfigured filesystem and create new filesystems.
+To configure the system to use these filesystems and files, you must destroy the preconfigured filesystems and create new filesystems.
 For information on destroying and creating filesystems, see "Filesystems" on page 28.

 - Configuring network interfaces in addition to the management interface.
 For information on configuring network interfaces, see "Network Interface Configuration" on page 21. - Configuring aggregate interfaces.
 An aggregate (bonded) interface is a virtual network interface that consists of real interfaces working in tandem.
 A virtual interface can provide the aggregated bandwidth of all of the interfaces that you used to create it.
 For information, see "Aggregated Network Interfaces" on page 24. - Modifying the /etc/hosts file.
-For information on /etc/hosts files, see "DNS and Hostnames" on page 62. - Configuring authentication services.
-For information on configuring Active Directory, LDAP, or NIS for the system, see "Name Service Client" on page 57. - Configuring local users and groups, as described in "User and Group Configuration" on page 45. - Setting the time directly, as described in "Time and Date" on page 63. - Setting the email gateway and the administrator email address to which system messages should be forwarded, as described in "System Name" on page 56.
+For information on /etc/hosts files, see "DNS and Hostnames" on page 71. - Configuring authentication services.
+For information on configuring Active Directory, LDAP, or NIS for the system, see "Name Service Client" on page 67. - Configuring local users and groups, as described in "User and Group Configuration" on page 51. - Setting the time directly, as described in "Time and Date" on page 72. - Setting the email gateway and the administrator email address to which system messages should be forwarded, as described in "System Name" on page 66.